What is Slovin’s Formula? Calculate the Right Survey Sample Size (Free Calculator Inside)

 1. Use online survey sample size calculator:

-2. Calculate the sample size with this formula:
+2. Calculate the survey sample size with this formula:

 If you are feeling adventurous and want to calculate the sample size yourself, why not?
 If your target group of people has a large size of the population, you can use the following formula: